High-dimensional quantum key distribution rates for multiple measurement bases: Finite key rates

 \subsection{Upper bounds on finite key rates}

 We begin with the case of two MUBs, that is, Alice and Bob measure either in the $Z$ ($n$ times) or in the $X$ basis ($k$ times), yielding a total of $N=n+k$ measurement steps.
 Without loss of generality, we assume that they choose the $Z$ basis for the key generation and the $X$ basis as a test basis.
 The $X$-basis measurements are then used to compute $Q_X$, see Eq.~(\ref{qxzk}).
 Before they start the protocol, Alice and Bob set a maximum error tolerance $Q_{\text{tol}}$ such that, if the parameter estimation outputs $Q_X>Q_{\text{tol}}$, they abort the protocol \cite{tomamichel2012tight}.
-We will refer to the security parameters related to error correction and to privacy amplification as $\epsilon_{\text{EC}}$ and $\epsilon_{\text{PA}}$, respectively. \\ Then, during error correction, Alice and Bob have to reveal a certain number $\leakEC$ of bits.
+We will refer to the security parameters related to error correction and to privacy amplification as $\epsilon_{\text{EC}}$ and $\epsilon_{\text{PA}}$, respectively.

+Then, during error correction, Alice and Bob have to reveal a certain number $\leakEC$ of bits.
 Consequently, Alice computes a hash bitstring of length given by $\lceil\log_2(1/\epsilon_{\text{EC}})\rceil \leq \log_2(2/\epsilon_{\text{EC}})$ bits from her raw key and sends the hash to Bob, who compares it with the hash of his own key in order to make sure that the error correction procedure worked.
 Finally, in the privacy amplification step, Alice and Bob apply another hash function to reduce the length of the key to \cite{tomamichel2012tight,grasselli2020quantum}